Kong-Artist/hardware-learnathon/serial_example/HOWTO.md

 best way to implement animation), it shows how you can do some pretty fancy stuff!

-This is the part where you come in - you now have the power to make your C++ applications interface with the real world through your Arduino, let your imagination run free!
-You should be able to write to the Arduino as well.
-If you're not comfortable writing C++ or you can't get the library to work on your computer, let one of the Mentors know - we'd be happy to help you get set up with a different serial communication library.
+This is the part where you come in - you now have the power to make your C++ applications interface with the real world through your Arduino, so let your imagination run free!
+You should be able to use serialib to write to the Arduino as well (see libserial's `Example1.cpp`).
+If you're not comfortable writing C++ or you can't get the library to work on your computer, let one of the Mentors know - we'll be happy to help you get set up with a different serial communication library.

 Some project ideas:
 * Classic pong with potentiometer knob inputs